srsran/srsRAN_Project_docs/docs/source/user_manuals/source/outputs.rst

 ****

 | The srsRAN Project gNB application provides a highly configurable logging mechanism, with per-layer and per-component log levels.
 | Set the log file path and log levels in the gNB config file.
-See the :ref:`Configuration Reference<manual_config_ref_log>` for more details.
+See the :ref:`Configuration Reference<manual_config_ref>` for more details.

 The format used for all log messages is as follows: